tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. encrypted_client_hello(0xfe0d), with "TLS 1.3" column values set to
    "CH, HRR, EE", "DTLS-Only" column set to "N", and "Recommended" column set to "Yes".
-1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "N/A",
-   "DTLS-Only" column set to "N", and "Recommended" column set to "Yes".
+1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "CH", "DTLS-Only" column set to "N", "Recommended" column set to "Yes", and the "Comments" column set to "Only appears in inner CH."

 ## Update of the TLS Alert Registry {#alerts}